khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 We set a rolling window of 5 days for portfolio returns, so volatility will be calculated over a short time period.
 After setting the rolling window on portfolio_returns, we can calculate the volatility by taking the standard deviation of returns_window using std(), then multiply that by the square root of n, where n is the total number of days - in this case, sqrt(57).

-Now we can plot the volatility of our portfolio over the course of 2 months using a 5-day rolling window by calling the plot() function on volatility_series.
+Now we can plot the volatility of our portfolio over the course of Febrary to March using a 5-day rolling window by calling the plot() function on volatility_series.

 Here's the final result:

 ![image](https://user-images.githubusercontent.com/44441178/197320721-584ce926-5dd3-4d38-ba6f-702b3e60410e.png)

 Look at that, our volatility plot matches up quite well with the plot of our portfolio's returns!
+Trust me, there's no better feeling than final results that make sense.

-Finito!
+And finito!

 Thanks for making it to the end of today's post.
 It certainly wasn't the most interesting one I plan on writing but hey - without the boring ones there can't be interesting ones right?